tpm2dev/tpm.dev.tutorials/Intro/README.md

-then one can check that only known-good ones appear in the eventlog and that reproducing the hash extensions described by the eventlog produces the same PCR values as one can read, and if so it follows that the system has only executed trusted code.
+then one can check that only known-good ones appear in the eventlog and that reproducing the hash extensions described by the eventlog produces the same PCR values as one can read, and if so it follows that the system has only executed trusted code to arrive at the state identified by the PCRs.

 Note though that PCRs and RTM are not enough on their own to keep a system from executing untrusted code.
 A system can be configured to